Hohokam Snaketown Points

 Caleb George’s Snaketown point!

 Caleb used chert.
-This one of the materials we find archaeologically.
+This is one of the materials we find archaeologically.

 Find Caleb here: https://www.facebook.com/caleb.george21